zhouyl/flowblade/docs/components/data-display/timeline.md

 | `icon` | `string` | `null` | Icon name |
 | `color` | `string` | `null` | Color (overrides parent color) |
 | `isLast` | `boolean` | `false` | Is last item (no connector line) |

+### Style Props

+Timeline and TimelineItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Colors